matheuristic/dotfiles/software_notes.md

 ### Installing and setting up aerc

-Make sure the [Go](https://go.dev/) compiler is installed (easiest is using downloading from the website).
+Make sure the [Go](https://go.dev/) compiler is installed (download from the Go website, or use a package manager like APT or MacPorts).

 Compile aerc and install it to a separate directory (best to do so because it needs to be run with specific library paths set):